vladano/wix-toolset-demos/README.md

 6. Build Wix toolset project inside folder WixIISAppInstall
    - Build .msi installtion file that install demo web site on Windows IIS server.

+   - The first demo show how to install demo web site on Windows IIS serve using Wix toolset.
+	 Demo inside folder "Setup" create .msi installer that install "WebHelloWorld" web application on IIS server on port 8081.
+     Note:
+     There is no any installation sreen during installation.

+   - The second demo inside folder "SetupNew" create .msi installer that install "WebHelloWorld" web application on IIS server on choosen port during installation.
+     Note:
+     This .msi installatio demonstarate how to use "custom screen" inside installer to enter port number on what IIS web application will start.

 ## Note: